 HIFU has traditionally been used to treat the entire prostate gland.
 The advantage of HIFU over other prostate cancer treatments (surgery and radiation) is that it is performed as an outpatient, it has almost no down time, and the preservation of erectile function and urinary control are superior to treatments with surgery or radiation therapy.

 With improved imaging (multi-parametric MRI of the prostate) and mapping techniques, we are now able to accurately identify the exact location of prostate cancers in many men.
 Knowing where the tumor is located and having HIFU, which can deliver the ultrasound waves with pinpoint accuracy, allows us to treat cancer and areas of interest while preserving the surrounding normal prostatic tissue and vital structures.
 This accuracy allows us to effectively treat men with prostate cancer while preserving their quality of life (including preservation of the erectile function and urinary control).
 This novel approach is an exciting treatment option for many men.

 To determine if you are a candidate for HIFU, you can call our HIFU specialists at 310.341.2557.

 Contact Ultrasound Prostate Cancer Treatment Experts in LA

-To best determine if high intensity focused ultrasound therapy (also known as magnetic resonance guided focused ultrasound) is the right choice for you, please contact the Prostate Cancer Institute of LA today.
+To best determine if high intensity focused ultrasound therapy (also known as magnetic resonance guided focused ultrasound) is the right choice for you, please contact the expert urologists at the Prostate Cancer Institute of LA today.
 Through various tests and screening methods, our team can advise you on the best course of cancer treatment and HIFU cost.